addthis/fluxthis.io/docs/api-action-creators.md

 Lets break down this basic example and then we will get into some of the powerful options that API Action Creators give you.

-As with normal [Action Creators](/#/docs/action-creators), you must provide a `displayName` and `actionSource`.
+As with normal [Action Creators](/#/docs/action-creators), you must provide a `displayName`.
 The part that differs is how you define actions.

 In the above example we have an action called `getUsers` which can be accessed by calling `apiAC.getUsers()`.